Python IF-ELSE Statements

 In the above example, the program first checks the very first if statement.
 Since it turns out to be false, the body of the if statement is not executed, and the program goes to the next elif statement.
 It also turns out to be false and again the body of the elif block is skipped, and program goes to the next elif statement.
 Same thing happens here.
 Since all conditions were false, the program finally reaches the last else statement and executes the body of else.
 So, we get the output as ‘value of variable a is greater than 40’.

 Learn end-to-end Python concepts through the Python Course in Hyderabad to take your career to a whole new level!

 Nested If-else in Python

-As the name suggests, nested if statements are nested inside other if statements.
+As the name suggests, nested if-else statements are nested inside other if statements.
 That is, a nested if statement is the body of another if statement.
 We use nested if statements when we need to check secondary conditions only if the first condition executes as true.